-Adapted from Mississippi author Larry Brown’s 1991 novel, Joe is a moody, melancholic throwback to the regional dramas that first gained David Gordon Green (George Washington) attention, though it’s not an entirely successful about-face from the stoner comedies with which he’s lately occupied himself (Pineapple Express).
-A subdued Nicolas Cage (clearly happy to be playing a person instead of a tic-laden freak) is terrific as the title character, an ex-con who runs a semi-illegal business poisoning trees for corner-cutting corporations.
-That said, he’s a good boss, always paying on time and employing anyone in need.
-So when troubled 15-year-old Gary (Tye Sheridan) crosses his path, there’s an instant fatherly connection – something the boy could use, considering his own dad (Gary Poulter, exceptionally scary) is a roaring-mean drunk.
+Adapted from Mississippi writer Larry Brown’s 1991 novel, ‘Joe’ is a moody, melancholic throwback to the dramas that first gained director David Gordon Green (‘George Washington’) attention, and which he ditched to make stoner comedies like ‘Pineapple Express’.
+A subdued Nicolas Cage (clearly relieved to be playing a person instead of a nervous tic on legs) is terrific as Joe, an ex-con who runs a semi-illegal business poisoning trees for corner-cutting corporations.
+That said, he’s a good boss, paying his staff on time and employing anyone in need.
+When troubled 15-year-old Gary (Tye Sheridan, the kid from ‘Mud’) crosses his path, there’s an instant father/son connection – something the boy could use, considering his own dad (Gary Poulter, exceptionally scary) is a roaring-mean drunk.

-Joe and Gary’s mentor-protégé relationship is the heart of the tale, though the film frequently shuffles off the narrative path to sketch in the economically depressed environs.
-Working with his usual cinematographer Tim Orr, Green captures the bucolic beauty of the setting even as he populates it with down-and-out people (many of them nonactors) who might have stepped out of a Faulkner story.
-The movie is best in these seemingly improvised side vignettes (there’s a particularly memorable one in which Joe instructs a local how to properly skin a deer).
-Yet Green, as is his wont, too often strains for poetic effect through flowery voiceover and tone-deaf interactions – like those between Joe and his latest short-term girlfriend – that undercut the genuineness.
+Joe and Gary’s mentor-protégé relationship is the heart of the tale, and Cage and Sheridan have a natural rapport that holds your attention and tugs (not too manipulatively) at the heartstrings.
+The film also sketches in the economically depressed rural South.
+Green captures the beauty of the landscape even as he populates it with people on their uppers (many of them played by real locals).
+The movie is its best in these seemingly improvised side vignettes (there’s a particularly memorable one in which Joe shows a guy how to properly skin a deer).
+Yet Green, as is his wont, too often strains for poetic effect with a flowery voiceover and tone-deaf interactions – like those between Joe and his latest short-term girlfriend – that undercut the genuineness.